Cascading Losses in Reinsurance Networks: Network Liabilities

 Unlike the simpler $\Phi$ without contract caps, which is a subcase of the more general setting, the $\Phi$ with contract caps is not generally convex.
 It remains monotone increasing, however.
-This problem is similar to the problem considered in \citep{acemoglu15}; however, their methodology is limited to the case in which matrix column sums are $\leq 1$.
-In the general case of reinsurance layering, column sums can be arbitrarily high.
+This problem is similar to the problem considered in \citep{acemoglu15}; however, their methodology is limited to the case in which column sums for the network interaction matrix are $\leq 1$.
+In the general case of reinsurance layering, column sums of $\gamma X$ can be arbitrarily high.
 We develop machinery to handle this much more general setting.

 Unless specifically pointed out, we will work with the general form of $\Phi$ with contract caps.